mellitigit/3U-CubeSats-Preventing-Mission-Failure/README.md

 # ✅ **Objective 5: Detumbling using Reinforcement Learning**

+Stabilizes the Cubesat and reduces its angular speed using minimal resources.
+It will utilize the reaction wheels and magnetorquers in a more optimized facet.

+---

+## ✅ Objective overview
 This module stabilizes CubeSat attitude by combining:

 - ✅ A supervised **tumbling detector model**